-- 3. Exhale, fold torso forward and relax the head down.
-Take 2-3 breaths here. - 4.
+- 1. Begin in Seated Mountain. - 2.
+Inhale, cross the right ankle over the left thigh, just above the knee.
+Place the right hand on the right thigh and the left hand on the right foot. - 3.
+Exhale, fold torso forward and relax the head down.
+Take 2 to 3 breaths here. - 4.
 If it's easier, you can hold the legs of the chair as you fold forward. - 5.
-Inhale, come back to Seated Mountain Pose. - 6.
-Switch legs and repeat on the other side. - Use this sequence to release the back which can get tired from sitting.
+Inhale, come back to Seated Mountain. - 6.
+Switch legs and repeat on the other side. - Use this sequence to release the back, which can get tired from sitting.